 Nested Timed Automata (NeTAs) aim to give an operation strategy to a group of TAs, in which a TA is able to preempt the other ones.
-All clocks in a NeTA are local clocks, with the scope of their respective TAs.
+All clocks in an NeTA are local clocks, with the scope of their respective TAs.
 These clocks in the stack elapse simultaneously.
-An unbounded number of clocks may be involved in one NeTA, due to recursive preemption loops.
+An unbounded number of clocks may be involved in one NeTA, due to recursive preemption loops, differ from existing timed models, such as TA, TPDA, TRSMs and RTA.